VeryGoodOpenSource/very_good_cli/site/docs/resources/syntax_changes_in_0_10_0.md

 + very_good create flutter_plugin my_flutter_plugin --desc "My new Flutter plugin"
 ```

-Flutter plugin changed the way it receives supported platforms.
+We changed the way the plugin template receives supported platforms via the command line.

-Before, it was a series of options list which platforms **should not** be considered,
-now it is a multi-option with the platforms that **should** be considered.
+Previously, you would list which platforms **should not** be generated with the plugin template.
+Now, you should include the platforms that **should** be generated with the plugin template.

 ```diff
 - very_good create my_flutter_plugin -t flutter_plugin --desc "My new Flutter plugin" --windows false --macos false --linux false